SartJ/Terminal-TicTacToe/README.md

 # Terminal-TicTacToe

 ## OBJECTIVE:
--Building a 2 Player TIC TAC TOE game that runs on the TERMINAL/CMD.\
+-Building a 2 Player TIC TAC TOE game that runs on the TERMINAL/CMD. \

 ## PLANNING:
--We Take Player names as inputs.\
+-We Take Player names as inputs. \
 -We randomly select a player who Starts off the game.
-(Tossing Phase)\
+(Tossing Phase) \
--tic tac toe board will look like this, basically a 2D List\
+-tic tac toe board will look like this, basically a 2D List \
 [\
     [-, -, -],\
     [-, -, -],\
     [-, -, -]\
 ]\
 -user_input = 1-9, will denote the Position where user wants to enter His/Her move on the board.\

--Positions Labeled Below: \
+-Positions Labeled Below- \

 1  2  3\
 4  5  6\